szwork2013/storefront-sdk/docs/basics/Routes.md

 # Routes

-To create a new route, follow the steps:
+To create a new route, you need:
+1. A React component to handle the route rendering
+2. Declare this component in `storefront/components/`
+3. Register the React component

 ### 1. The React component